-2011 NovaGold Exploration
+2011 NovaGold

-In 2011, NovaGold contracted Zonge International Inc. ("Zonge") to conduct both dipole-dipole complex resistivity induced polarization ("CRIP") and natural source audio-magnetotelluric ("NSAMT") surveys over the northern end of the prospect to develop tools for additional exploration targeting under cover to the north.
+In 2011, NovaGold contracted Zonge International Inc. ("Zonge") to conduct both dipole-dipole complex resistivity induced polarization ("CRIP") and natural source audio-magnetotelluric ("NSAMT") surveys over the northern end of Bornite to develop tools for additional exploration targeting under cover to the north.

-NSAMT data were acquired along two lines totaling 5.15 line-km, with one line oriented generally north-south through the centre of the survey area and one being the southernmost east-west line in the survey area.
+NSAMT data were acquired along two lines totaling 5.15 line-km; one line is oriented generally north-south through the centre of the survey area and the other being the southernmost east-west line in the survey area.
 CRIP data were acquired on five lines: four east-west lines and one north-south line, for a total coverage of 14.1 line-km and 79 collected CRIP stations.
 The initial objective of the survey was to investigate geological structures and the distribution of sulphides possibly associated with copper mineralization.

 Results from the paired surveys show that wide-spaced dipole-dipole resistivity is the most effective technique to directly target the mineralization package.
-Broad low resistivity anomalies reflecting pyrite haloes and mineralization appear to define the limits of the fluid package.
+Broad, low-resistivity anomalies reflecting pyrite haloes and mineralization appear to define the limits of the fluid package.
 Well-defined and often very strong chargeability anomalies are also present, but appear in part to be masked by phyllitic units which also have strong chargeability signatures.
-The NSAMT show similar resistivity features as the IP, but are less well resolved.
+NSAMT shows similar resistivity features as the IP, but these are less well resolved.